 Today the bison herd recalls the park’s prehistoric past along with being the only living mammalian link to the Ice Age.

-Tip: Bring binoculars as often times the bison may be difficult to see out in the fields.
+Tip: Bring binoculars as oftentimes the small herd of bison may be difficult to see out in the fields.

 Go For A Hike